 STATS 331 : Introduction to Bayesian Statistics

 This course introduces statistics students to the Bayesian framework for performing inference.
 This framework is logical and consistent, and provides students with a unified view of statistics, replacing traditional approaches to hypothesis testing and parameter estimation.
-The course starts with a review of probability theory and, Bayesian inference is introduced with simple toy examples to demonstrate the basic principles.
+The course starts with a brief discussion of the history of statistics and describes how the Bayesian approach is the oldest, fell out of favour, but then made a comeback during the latter half of the 20th century.
+After a review of probability theory, Bayesian inference is introduced with simple toy examples to demonstrate the basic principles.
 The problems gradually build in complexity.
 In the middle of the course, Markov Chain Monte Carlo (MCMC) methods are introduced.
-A basic implementation of the Metropolis algorithm is presented, but most of the data analysis applications are performed using the JAGS sampler, run from within R. The latter half of the course addresses some standard data analysis situations from the Bayesian point of view using JAGS, including univariate distributions, regression, time series, and hierarchical models.
+A basic implementation of the Metropolis algorithm is presented, but most of the data analysis applications are performed using the JAGS sampler, run from within R. The latter half of the course addresses some standard data analysis situations from the Bayesian point of view using JAGS, including regression, t-tests, time series, the Dirichlet- Multinomial model, and more.
 Along with the labs, these provide students with experience implementing and interpreting Bayesian analyses in common situations.
 The course enables a student to perform the kind of analyses encountered in STATS 201/7/8 from a Bayesian perspective and leads to STATS 731.

 Capabilities Developed in this Course